Common House Spiders: Identification & Facts

 There are many different kinds of spiders found in homes throughout the world.
-In America, two out of three households have spider infestations.
+In the United States, two out of three households have infestations.
 For the most part, they are considered harmless unless provoked.
 If bitten, the venom is usually not damaging enough to cause us permanent harm.

 Here are the most common types of house spiders and how to identify a spider based on their unique qualities.

 – Cheiracanthiuminclusum – is found worldwide.
 They are of little threat to humans and can be found taking refuge during cold months in your home.
 You may spot them hiding in self-made silken sacs in corners along the floor or along the wall which meets the ceiling.
 They are about ¼ inch long with a yellow/green coloration and a spherical body.

 – Badumna insignis – A.K.A.
 Grey House Spider – is found throughout Australia and New Zealand.
 Although the Black House Spider is venomous, it is not considered dangerous to humans.
-In your home, they can be found anywhere that their prey may be–corners, windows or near bright lights.
-These spiders are dark in color and can grow to 1 ¼ inch leg span.
+In your home, they can be found anywhere that their prey may be, such as corners, windows, or near bright lights.
+They are dark in color and can grow to 1 ¼ inch leg span.

 – Steatoda grossa – A.K.A.
 Cupboard Spider – is found worldwide.
 Spider bites from one of these can cause blistering, fever, and muscle spasms for several days, but most likely won’t need professional treatment.
 They construct webs and depend mostly on vibrations due to lack of eyesight.
 A female Brown House is very different in appearance from the male in that she has a wide, circular body, dark brown in color, and is regularly mistaken for the Black Widow spider.
 The female reaches 6-10 mm in length, while the male gets 4-10mm in length and is thinner than its counterpart.